zsparal/api-documentation/source/overview/api-idempotency.rst

 Using an idempotency key
 ------------------------
 Mollie supports the ``Idempotency-Key`` industry standard.
 When sending a request to the Mollie API, you can send along a header with a unique value.
-If another request is made with the exact same header value within 24 hours, the Mollie API will return a cached version of the initial response.
+If another request is made with the exact same header value **within one hour**, the Mollie API will return a cached version of the initial response.
 This way, your API requests become what we call *idempotent*.

 A simple implementation looks as follows: